Welcome to

 Events

 Bi-monthly guest speakers on relevant HT/ TH professional development topics.
 All events are free to GrowTH Network members.
-Check out the upcoming guest speaker list below!
+Check out our upcoming events.

 Feel isolated in this field?
-Join our one-hour virtual drop-in calls with a registered horticultural therapist for connection, support and Q & A.
+Join our one-hour virtual drop-in calls with an experienced horticultural therapist for connection, support and Q & A.

 The GrowTH Network is one of the most exciting things to expand the growth of horticulture as a therapeutic tool that I have seen in recent years.
 Professionals from many fields working together with volunteers will bring this valuable tool to many more people.